indico/indico/doc/guides/PaperReviewingGuides/PaperReviewingEditors/PaperReviewingEditors.rst

         |image4|

- If not the files list will be disabled for editing, removing and adding.
+ Otherwise the file list will be disabled for editing, removing and adding.

         |image5|
 ------------------------